NicoHood/Hoodloader/Readme.md

 ![Flip_1.png](Flip_1.png)

-**Click File->Load Hex File** and select the Firmware in avr/firmwares/Hoodloader/Hoodloader.hex **Its the same file for Uno and Mega.**
+**Click File->Load Hex File** and select the Firmware Hoodloader1_x.hex (Dev versions on dev branch in avr/firmwares/Hoodloader/Hoodloader.hex) **Its the same file for Uno and Mega.**

 ![Flip_2.png](Flip_2.png)